jamesmontemagno/InAppBillingPlugin/README.md

 Version 4.X updates to the new Android billing client.
 This means there are few important changes:
 1.)
 You must acknowledge all purchases within 3 days, by calling `AcknowledgePurchaseAsync` or the Consume API if it a consumable.
 2.)
 You must hanle Pending Transactions from outside of you app.
 See [docs from Google](https://developer.android.com/google/play/billing/integrate#pending)

+### Pending Transactions:
+* If the result of PurchaseAsync is PurchaseState.PaymentPending, store the order details locally and inform the user that they will have access to the product when the payment completes
+* When the user starts the app (and/or visits a particular page), if the stored PurchaseState is PaymentPending, call GetPurchasesAsync and query the result for a purchase that matches the stored purchase.
+* If the PurchaseState for this purchase is still PaymentPending, show the same no-access message
+* If the PurchaseState is Purchased, call ConsumePurchaseAsync or AcknowledgePurchaseAsync, depending on the product type

 I highly recommend reading the entire [Google Play Billing System docs](https://developer.android.com/google/play/billing/).